-Executive Summary 3 Introduction 4 NQF Portfolio of Performance Measures for Primary Care and Chronic Illness Conditions 4 Table 1.
+NATIONAL QUALITY FORUM Contents Executive Summary 3 Introduction 4 NQF Portfolio of Performance Measures for Primary Care and Chronic Illness Conditions 4 Table 1.
 NQF Primary Care and Chronic Illness Portfolio of Measures 4 Primary Care and Chronic Illness Measure Evaluation 5 Table 2.
-Primary Care and Chronic Illness Spring Cycle 2018 Measure Evaluation Summary 5 Comments Received Prior to Committee Evaluation 5 Overarching Issues 6 Summary of Measure Evaluation 7 Table 3.
-Measures Withdrawn from Consideration 11 References 12 Appendix A: Details of Measure Evaluation 13 Measures Recommended 13 0046 Screening for Osteoporosis for Women 65-85 Years of Age 13 0053 Osteoporosis Management in Women Who Had a Fracture 15 0055 Comprehensive Diabetes Care: Eye Exam (retinal) performed 19 0056 Comprehensive Diabetes: Foot Exam 21 0057 Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Testing 24 0062 Comprehensive Diabetes Care: Medical Attention for Nephropathy 27 Measure Not Recommended 31 0037 Osteoporosis Testing in Older Women (OTO) 31 Appendix B: Primary Care and Chronic Illness Portfolio-Use in Federal Programs 34 Appendix C: Primary Care and Chronic Illness Standing Committee and NQF Staff 37 Appendix D: Measure Specifications 40 0046 Screening for Osteoporosis for Women 65-85 Years of Age 40 0053 Osteoporosis Management in Women Who Had a Fracture 43 0055 Comprehensive Diabetes Care: Eye Exam (retinal) performed 48 0056 Comprehensive Diabetes: Foot Exam 53 0057 Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Testing 57 0062 Comprehensive Diabetes Care: Medical Attention for Nephropathy 61 Appendix E1: Related and Competing Measures (Tabular format) 67 Appendix E2: Related and Competing Measures (narrative format) 76

-Primary Care and Chronic Illness, Spring 2018 Cycle
+Primary Care and Chronic Illness Spring Cycle 2018 Measure Evaluation Summary 5 Comments Received Prior to Committee Evaluation 5 Comments Received After Committee Evaluation 5 Overarching Issues 6 Summary of Measure Evaluation 7 Measures Withdrawn from Consideration 11 Table 3.
+Measures Withdrawn from Consideration 11 References 12 Appendix A: Details of Measure Evaluation 13 Endorsed Measures 13 0046 Screening for Osteoporosis for Women 65-85 Years of Age 13 0053 Osteoporosis Management in Women Who Had a Fracture 16 0055 Comprehensive Diabetes Care: Eye Exam (retinal) performed 20 0056 Comprehensive Diabetes: Foot Exam 24 0057 Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Testing 27 0062 Comprehensive Diabetes Care: Medical Attention for Nephropathy 30 Measure Not Endorsed 34 0037 Osteoporosis Testing in Older Women (OTO) 34 Appendix B: Primary Care and Chronic Illness Portfolio-Use in Federal Programs 37 Appendix C: Primary Care and Chronic Illness Standing Committee and NQF Staff 40 Appendix D: Measure Specifications 43 0046 Screening for Osteoporosis for Women 65-85 Years of Age 43 0053 Osteoporosis Management in Women Who Had a Fracture 46 0055 Comprehensive Diabetes Care: Eye Exam (retinal) performed 51 0056 Comprehensive Diabetes: Foot Exam 56 0057 Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Testing 60 0062 Comprehensive Diabetes Care: Medical Attention for Nephropathy 64 Appendix E1: Related and Competing Measures (Tabular format) 70 Appendix E2: Related and Competing Measures (narrative format) 79 Primary Care and Chronic Illness, Spring 2018 Cycle TECHNICAL REPORT Executive Summary Primary care has a central role in improving the health of people and populations.
+Primary care practitioners manage the uniqueness and complexities of each patient.
+In this setting, the diagnosis and treatment of the patient focuses on the health of the entire patient and not a single disease.
+Chronic illnesses are long-lasting or persistent health conditions or diseases that patients and providers must manage on an ongoing basis.
+The incidence, impact, and cost of chronic disease is increasing in the United States.
+For example, at least 29 million Americans are living with diabetes, and 25 million are living with asthma.1 In 2016, the U.S. spent \$245 billion on diabetes care and \$56 billion on asthma-related care, which are among the most expensive health conditions in the United States.1 In 2017, NQF consolidated several committees to form the Primary Care and Chronic Illness Standing Committee.
+This Committee oversees a measure portfolio that includes endocrine conditions; nonsurgical eyes, ears, nose, and throat conditions; infectious disease; musculoskeletal disorders; and pulmonary disease.
+For this project, the Standing Committee evaluated seven measures undergoing maintenance review against NQF's standard evaluation criteria.
+The Consensus Standards Approval Committee (CSAC) upheld the Committee's recommendations.
+Six measures were endorsed, and one measure was not endorsed.
+The following six measures were endorsed: - 0046 Screening for Osteoporosis for Women 65-85 Years of Age - 0053 Osteoporosis Management in Women Who Had a Fracture - 0055 Comprehensive Diabetes Care: Eye Exam (retinal) performed - 0056 Comprehensive Diabetes Care: Foot Exam - 0057 Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Testing - 0062 Comprehensive Diabetes Care: Medical Attention for Nephropathy The Committee did not recommend the following measure: